When logos look alike

 Hi – frequent visitor at davidairey.com – you guys bring up a great point.
 But how can you do research to see if the logo is in fact trademarked.
 Ya you can look up trademarks in uspto.gov (U.S.) but how can you see if your design is similiar to someone elses.

-Scottish Arts Council and Artworkers looks similar to this logo: http://snipurl.com/33il5 just flipped…
+Scottish Arts Council and Artworkers looks similar to this logo: http://www.davidairey.com/ just flipped…

 Intention?

-Good catch.
+Cory, good catch.
 I suppose at least one (Opera) uses a shadow, even if I’d recommend against it.

 Nice find, Nick.
 Thanks for letting us know about it.

-You mention your Mosaic Homes logo as your best.
+Trish, you mention your Mosaic Homes logo as your best.
 I’m curious why you don’t place it at the top of your portfolio page, so it’s the first one seen?

-Thanks for listing the US trademarking resource.
+Joe, thanks for the trademarking resource.

-One of the links in my post (from davidairey.com) features similarities between my own logo and the old Dosh Dosh design (much closer I think you’ll agree).
+Milo, one of the links in my post (from davidairey.com) features similarities between my own logo and the old Dosh Dosh design (much closer I think you’ll agree).

 David, I have to agree with you and say that designers do sometimes come up with similar ideas.
 At other times, however, some designers blatantly copy other designs– which is something that I really hate.
 I’m not saying that that’s what these guys did, but I’m just saying that sometimes it happens.